- U.S. Wars & Militarism

 45 Organizations Send Letter to Senate Calling for Impactful Surveillance Reform

 The FISA Amendments Reauthorization Act of 2017 (S. 2010) introduced by Senator Richard Burr (NC) would reauthorize Section 702 of FISA for eight years without addressing privacy concerns.
-This legislation may even strengthen certain concerning aspects by widening the collection of communications and codifying the warrantless search of American citizens’ information.
+This legislation may even strengthen certain aspects by widening the collection of communications and codifying the warrantless search of American citizens’ information.

 Read the letter below: